pnkfelix/curly-dollop/content/step1-deployment/step1.2-cloud9.en.md

 weight : 22
 ---

-Much of today's material is applicable to any development environment: personal machine, or cloud desktop.
+Much of today's material is applicable to any development environment\: personal machine, or cloud desktop.

 However, rather than write out instructions for every possible setting, these